Diving in Sudan

 The topography consists of a deep plateau of between 40 and 55m and a reef which rises to about 10m at its shallowest point.
 It therefore lends itself to a deep dive profile, sinking deep initially and then working your way slowly shallower close to the reef.

 Initially you will be on the look-out for sharks which often involves a little excursion into the blue.
-The dive site's name means 'Mother of Sharks' so it is little surprise that hammerheads and tiger sharks are commonly seen here, as are silvertips and grey reef sharks.
+The dive site's name means 'Mother of Sharks' in Sudanese so it is little surprise that hammerheads and tiger sharks are commonly seen here, as are silvertips and grey reef sharks.

 Additionally there is good schooling action at Angarosh featuring the likes of barracuda, bluefin tuna and yellowfin trevally.
 The often excellent visibility present when seeing the schools allows for some awesome photography.
 After drinking in the action of the blue you can slowly ascend and be entertained by the vibrant reef.
 Beautiful soft corals and innumerable reef fish will keep you occupied until the end of your safety stop on this dive which combines depth, big fish action and pretty picturesque reef, all in one.